All Episodes

 We want less bureaucracy.

-Um we want choice in schools, and we want free and fair trade and peace through strength and constitutionalists on the bench.
+We want choice in schools, and we want free and fair trade and peace through strength and constitutionalists on the bench.

 And we believe in the First and Second Amendment also, in case there's any ambiguity.

-First and Second Amendment All right, back to our busy phones.
+All right, back to our busy phones.

-Um, let's say hi to Rogers in South Dakota.
+Let's say hi to Rogers in South Dakota.

-Roger, um, your governor is extremely popular.
+Roger, your governor is extremely popular.

-I can tell you, when she's on TV, a lot of people like to listen to her.
+I can tell you when she's on TV, a lot of people like to listen to her.

 Absolutely.